-Call 911 or other emergency
+Call 911 or other emergency services.

 Have the person lie down.
 If there is an injury to the head, neck, or chest, keep the legs flat.
 Otherwise, raise the person's legs at least 12 in.
 (30 cm).

-the person vomits, roll him or her to one side to let fluids drain from the mouth.
+If the person vomits, roll him or her to one side to let fluids drain from the mouth.
 If you think the person might have a neck or back injury, gently roll the person's head, neck, shoulders, and body together as a unit (logroll).

-Stop any bleeding, and splint any
+Stop any bleeding, and splint any broken bones.

 Keep the person warm but not hot.
 Put a blanket under the person, and cover him or her with a sheet or blanket, depending on the weather.
 If the person is in a hot place, try to keep the person cool.

 Take the person's pulse in case medical staff on the phone need to know how fast or slow it is.
 Take it again if the person's condition changes.

 Try to keep the person calm.

 ByHealthwise Staff Primary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency Medicine Specialist Medical ReviewerDavid Messenger, MD

 WebMD Medical Reference from Healthwise